tkarpinski/cheatSheets/screenshots.md

-Cheat Sheets
+###How to Take a Screenshot on Mac

+**To a File:**
-⌘-⇧-3: Take a screenshot of the screen,
+⌘-⇧-3: Take a screenshot of the screen
-⌘-⇧-4: then select an area: Take a screenshot of an area Clipboard
+⌘-⇧-4: then select an area: Take a screenshot of an area
+**Clipboard**
-⌘- -⇧-3: Take a screenshot of the screen,
+⌘-⌃-⇧-3: Take a screenshot of the screen
-⌘- -⇧-4, then select an area: Take a screenshot of an area
+⌘-⌃-⇧-4, then select an area: Take a screenshot of an area